SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Almost everyone benefits from a waterproof medical alert system—it just depends on how much water exposure you expect.

-For those who swim or participate in water activities, we recommend a wearable with an IP67 rating, such as the Bay Alarm SOS Smartwatch or systems from Medical Guardian, ADT, or Lifeline.
-If you only need protection in the shower or light rain, devices with an IPX6 rating, like most Bay Alarm options, will be sufficient.
+For those who swim or participate in water activities, we recommend a wearable with an IP67 rating, such as those offered by Medical Guardian, ADT, or Bay Alarm Medical.
+If you only need protection in the shower or light rain, devices with an IPX6 rating will be sufficient for most people.

 No, not every medical alert system offers waterproof devices, but most providers at least offer some wearable devices that are water resistant.
 If the device has a built-in speaker or microphone, odds are it is at most water resistant.